arkadeepg/Linux_Git_Shell/Linux/linux_commands.md

     'd': directory
     'i': symlink (shortcut to a file/directory)
 ```

 - `history` : check history of all commands used, usage- history | grep ls
 - `pwd` : present working directory
 - `mkdir` : (make directory)- create a directory
 - `cd` : (change directory)- move to a different directory
 - `rm` : (remove) delete file/ directory. -r recursively(all files/folders inside), -f force

+- `df` : check disk space usage
 - `nproc` : check available CPU
 - `free` : check available memory
 - `top` : realtime dynamic view of system performance
+- `ps` : list all running processes, usage: ps -ef

+- `curl` : used  for data transfer to or from a server
+- `wget` : used for file downloads in unstable and slow networks

+- `find` : look for specific file in a directory
+- `grep` : (global regular expression print)- used to find or search a regular expression or a string
+- `awk` : retrieve information of a specific column

+- `trap` : used for catching(traping) specific signal(command)